bloominstituteoftechnology/Sorting/notes.md

         # c.
 When the correct index is found, copy temp into this position
         list[j] = temp
     return list

+Here's our list:

+    list = [5, 3, 1, 6]

+- In this iterative sort function, the first number is already sorted (`list[0]`)
+- In this case, the sorted list is 5.
+- This is because we're looping starting from 1, because we declared it as 1
+    - `for i in range(1`...
+- ending to the length of the list.
+    - ...`len(list))`
+- so everything to the left of i is sorted.

+### Iteration 1:

+    list = [5, 3, 1, 6]

+    i = 1
+    temp = 3 # This is the number we want to insert into the sorted half on the left j = 1 # keeps track of the sorted array

 ## Binary Search